Self-Driving Car Accident Lawyer

 - Drunk driving reduction: Since impaired individuals will no longer be behind the wheel, the chance of a drunk driving accident is mostly eliminated.

-- Police will be free to work on serious crime rather than accidents and reckless driving.
+- Police will be free to work on serious crimes rather than accidents and reckless driving.

 - DMV would no longer need to give out licenses and test drivers.